nghiamvt/web-boilerplate/README.md

 };
 ```

+## REMOVE_DATA
-# REMOVE_DATA: Insert, Update data into an existing path.
+Insert, Update data into an existing path.
 If it is an array, it will use concat.
 If it is an object, it will use Object.assign()

 ```
 import { MERGE_DATA } from 'src/store/data-action';
 const path = 'noteList';